resque/resque/README.markdown

 If your jobs were run against marshaled objects, they could potentially be operating on a stale record with out-of-date information.

+Note that if you queue a job with a hash as an argument the hash will have its keys stringified when decoded.
+If you use ActiveSupport you can call `symbolize_keys!` on the hash to symbolize the keys again or you can access the values using strings as keys.

 ### send_later / async